-Domestic violence has many dynamics, adultery is just one of them.
+Domestic violence or abuse has many dynamics, adultery is just one of them.
 Let me explain.

 About a year ago, a few people from church and I, were making conversation about abuse.
 I cannot remember exactly what was said, but I do remember one phrase that has troubled me since.
 One woman said, “My ex-husband cheated [committing adultery] on me but he never abused me.”
 (It was the underlined phrase along with the attitude that bothered me.)
 At the time, I could not even reply.